ARM-software/arm-trusted-firmware/docs/user-guide.rst

    AArch64 8.2 onwards.
 This option defaults to 1 but is automatically disabled when the target architecture is AArch32 or AArch64 8.0/8.1.

+-  ``ENABLE_SVE_FOR_LOWER_ELS``: Boolean option to enable Scalable Vector Extensions (SVE).
+This is an optional architectural feature for AArch64.
+This option defaults to 1 as we don't currently use SVE in the trusted firmware.

 -  ``ENABLE_STACK_PROTECTOR``: String option to enable the stack protection checks in GCC.
 Allowed values are "all", "strong" and "0" (default).
    "strong" is the recommended stack protection level if this feature is